-Suanne and I started blogging over 5 years ago.
+Suanne and I started blogging in 2006.
 It was our Hello World post above (link here) that started our accidental journey into the world of food.
 As I sit here, I am just amazed how food had played a big part in our lives.

 When we landed in Canada, Suanne doesn’t know how to cook.
 She lived a privileged life where mummy and our maid does all the cooking.
 I remember the very first meal that Suanne cooked in Canada.
 Faced with unfamiliar stoves and different ingredients, she made her first family meal just after four days we were here.
 Yeah, the food was really terrible.
 I lied and told her it was OK.
 And she burst into tears!
 You see, I blinked when I said that.

 Looking at her today, she is pretty good and knowledgeable with cooking and food.
-She even put together a cookbook called Diversely Delicious (link here) just a few months ago.
+She even put together a cookbook called Diversely Delicious (link here) in 2010.

 Trust me when I said I … didn’t care much about food before chowtimes started.
 Back then I would just be happy going to the same restaurants every time.
 But this blog had changed my view of the culinary world.
 The more we wrote about food, the more we wanted to find out about it.